|

 316 Main St.

-The building is an example of the Vault style of architecture,
+The building is an example of the Vault style of

-which communicates massiveness, stability and enclosure (a commonly-used
+architecture, which communicates massiveness, stability and enclosure

-examples of vault architecture, the character is inspired by
+some examples of vault architecture, the character is inspired by

 Renaissance Italy or 18th-century France.

-Generally two to three stories high, the vault has a facade
+Generally two to three stories high, the vault has

-and occasionally smaller ones on either side.
+opening, and occasionally smaller ones on either side.

 |